 Our unit was manufactured in April 2022; you can see the label here.

 The Samsung M8 is a unique 4k monitor with a smart platform built-in.
-It's convenient if you want a display to watch your favorite shows and movies and don't want to connect a PC, and you can't find a TV small enough for your space.
-The 4k resolution helps deliver sharp images, but if you're only after the 4k resolution, you can get cheaper office monitors with that resolution and use your PC to stream your favorite content.
+It's convenient if you want a display to watch your favorite shows and movies and don't want to connect a PC, or you can't find a TV small enough for your space.
+It also has more features than the Samsung Smart Monitor M7 S43BM70, as the included webcam is convenient if you need to use the monitor for video calls.
+It's well-priced for a 4k monitor that doesn't have any gaming features, but if you're only after the 4k resolution, you can still get cheaper monitors like the Dell S2722QC and use your PC to stream your favorite content.

-See our recommendations for the best 4k monitors, the best 32-inch monitors, and the best multimedia monitors.
+See our recommendations for the best multimedia monitors, the best 4k monitors, and the best 32-inch monitors.

 The Samsung Smart Monitor M8 S32BM80 is better than the Samsung Smart Monitor M7 S43BM70.
 The smaller M8 delivers much better text clarity, and the stand has better ergonomics, so it's easier to place it in an ideal viewing position.
 The M8 also gets brighter, and it has a flicker-free backlight.
 Finally, the M8 comes with a detachable webcam, so it's a better choice if you're looking for a standalone setup without a PC and want to make video calls.